Equisense – Blog

 #10 – The Diver

-Last exercise, very similar to the two previous ones, this exercise works the hamstrings, lumbar and gluteal muscles, as well as the deltoids and trapezius muscle.
+Last strength training exercise for riders, very similar to the two previous ones, this exercise works the hamstrings, lumbar and gluteal muscles, as well as the deltoids and trapezius muscle.

 Stand with your feet shoulder-width apart.
 Bend your torso forward, keeping your back straight and knees bent, arms stretched down and head up, looking far ahead.
 The exercise consists of raising your arms stretched forward, as if you were going to dive.
 Beware, here only the arms move!
 All the rest of the body remains still!